AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 // ... rest of measuring logic
 ```

-Because calling this measuring logic 40 times is quite expensive if it would happen on every render call, the caching becomes even more
-important.
-However, since the measuring only happens once per entity type, the performance impact is negligible in the end.
-There is a
+Because calling this measuring logic 40 times was quite expensive, the caching logic become even more important.
+Since measuring only happend once per entity type, the performance impact was negligible in the end.

-little edge case remaining.
+There is an edge case remaining.
 If an entity has an animation longer than 40 ticks, it might still not capture the lowest point of the model.
-However, most entity animations are shorter than that, so this should be fine.
+Most entity animations are shorter than that, so this should be fine.

 |                Blaze                |                Phantom                |
 | :---------------------------------: | :-----------------------------------: |